unicef-polymer/etools-dexie-caching/README.md

 }
 ```
 Set the `cacheTableName` property if you do not want to cache in the `ajaxDefaultDataTable` table, but in a separate table with the provided name.
-This is recommended if you need to do queries on this table later, ike showing a list with pagination and filtering only on frontend side.
+This is recommended if you need to do queries on this table later, like showing a list with pagination and filtering only on frontend side.

 Set the  `sharedDbCachingKey` if you want to cache the data in the EtoolsSharedDb, in the default table called `collections` and 'sharedDbCachingKey' will be the row identifier used to retrieve the data.

-Info about Dexie.js databases check the [documentation](http://dexie.org/).
+For info about Dexie.js databases check the [documentation](http://dexie.org/).

 ### Disable caching